dy/piezo/docs/r&d.md

       + still refers to piezo as "active current" or "wave"
     - `a ~* b..c` is also `a ~ *b..c`
     + ChatGPT suggests it as better option, since has built intuition
+      - intuition is slightly off, it has not direct visual sense, and ~ means more "roughly", not "within range"
   * `f(x = 100 ~= 0..100, y ~= 0..100 = 1, z ~= 1..100, p ~= 0.001..5, shape ~= (tri, sin, tan) = sin)`
     + matches Ruby's regex-search operator, inversed
     + matches "equals" as "clamp"